-Have you ever had one of those days in the kitchen where nothing turns out the way you want it to?
+Have you ever had one of those days in the kitchen where literally nothing turns out the way you want it to?
 Yeah, that was my Monday…

-The box said that it should make 24 cupcakes, but I only managed to get 18 out of it.
-Although I may fill cups slightly higher than average, I still think you’d be hard pressed to eke out two dozen, so keep that in mind if you need a specific number for an event.
+You’ll notice when you mix up the batter that it’s much thicker than your average cake mix.
+I definitely recommend using a large cookie scoop to fill the cups.
+The package says that it should make 24 cupcakes, but I only managed to get 18 out of it.
+Of course, I may fill the cups slightly higher than average, but I still think you’d be hard pressed to eke out two dozen.
+Just something to keep in mind if you need a specific number for an event!

-How To Make The Best Buttercream Frosting
+Best Buttercream Frosting Recipe